koalagon/groceryco/README.md

 - Product price, sub-total, grand-total are between decimal.MinValue and decimal.MaxValue
 - Each product can have multiple promotions. e.g. Apple can have the on-sale promotion and group-sale promotion.
 But, system will gurantee the lowest price promotion.
 It can be changed to the highest price promotion based on configuration.
 You can change the configuration on App.Config file.
 - Each product can have a lot of promotions on each promomtion type.
 But the promotion date should not overlay.
-- All data which marketing team is correct.
+- All marketing team input data is correct.
 However, I added a couple of validation logics.
 - All input file should be provided in the right place.
 If not, system will say error message.

 # NuGet